Annuity

 The biggest downside associated with annuities is that they are not liquid.
 If you need access to your cash, you will likely incur substantial penalties.

-Another downside is that annuities are complex products, and it can be difficult to understand all the fees and charges associated with them.
+Another downside is that annuities are complex products, and it can be difficult to understand all the fees associated with them.
 It’s important to work with a financial advisor to make sure you understand the product before you invest.

 How much does an annuity cost?